Routing & Handlers

 // Generic errorctx.Error(err)ctx.ErrorStatus(500, "Internal error")// Common HTTP errorsctx.NotFound("Resource not found")ctx.BadRequest("Invalid input")ctx.Unauthorized("Please log in")ctx.Forbidden("Access denied")

-Control HTMX behavior with response headers:
+Control Datastar behavior with SSE response methods:

 Static Files